 - Are you planning to invest in a specialized marketing department to get leads flowing to your website with little effort on your part?
 If so, educate yourself on practical web marketing strategies to achieve a new level of business growth in this competitive digital world of business.

 - Do you know why it takes years to get a degree in marketing?
-It’s because marketing is a direct contact with people who have their own ideas and options about the utility of your products or services.
+It’s because marketing is in direct contact with people who have their own ideas and options about the utility of your products or services.

 - Why would I buy something that I can’t use?
 Or, why would I invest in a particular product which is still in its trial period?
 If you haven’t gained traction yet, then the road to attaining business growth will be a bit tricky.
 You need a sound marketing strategy that will incorporate both the traditional and digital marketing strategies that are vital in meeting your business goals.

-- 1. Organize your website’s design and content.
+1. Organise your website’s design and content

-Hook your visitors with a good visual content.
+Hook your visitors with impressive visual content.
 Are you strategically positioning your photos, blog articles or products where your visitors’ eyes will go first?
 You only have a few seconds to get their attention—remember that customers will not hang back on your site unless they see something interesting to keep them occupied.